-Each Ako class is led by an Ako teacher, who will also be the teacher of one of the core subjects.
-The Ako teacher is the person who will get to know all students in their class very well, as the Ako teacher does not change from year to year, thus strengthening the relationship between student (and their family and whanau), and Ako teacher.
-Three days a week, all students check and connect with their Ako teacher for 10 minutes.
-Two days a week, Ako time is 40 minutes long and lessons and activities, goal setting, career advice and school wide competitions, take place.
+Each Ako class is led by an Ako Teacher, who will also be the teacher of one of the core subjects.
+The Ako Teacher is the person who will get to know all students in their class very well, as the Ako Teacher does not change from year to year, thus strengthening the relationship between student (and their family and whānau), and Ako Teacher.